IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Anything that can go wrong will go wrong, and at the worst possible time.”

 ― <a href="https://en.wikipedia.org/wiki/Murphy%27s_law" target="_blank">Murphy's law</a>

+>“When a measure becomes a target, it ceases to be a good measure.”

+― <a href="https://en.m.wikipedia.org/wiki/Goodhart%27s_law" target="_blank">Goodhart's law</a>

 >“Never attribute to malice that which is adequately explained by stupidity.”